Skip to main content

 It assesses the body’s overall state and, when appropriate, releases a critical signaling molecule called Gonadotropin-Releasing Hormone (GnRH).
 This is the initial command, a precise, rhythmic pulse sent to the next level of management.

 That next level is the pituitary gland, often called the master gland, situated just below the hypothalamus.
-When the pituitary receives the pulsatile GnRH signal, it responds by producing and releasing two essential messenger hormones into the bloodstream ∞ (LH) and (FSH).
+When the pituitary receives the pulsatile GnRH signal, it responds by producing and releasing two essential messenger hormones into the bloodstream ∞ Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These are the specific directives sent out to the field operatives.
 LH and FSH travel through the circulatory system, their destination being the testes, the final component of this axis.

 The State of Hormonal Silence